nimoatwoodway/freebsd-reverseproxy/README.md

 # freebsd-reverseproxy
 Reverseproxy in a freebsd jail with lets encrypt.

+Have multiple web services whiche should be accessed with port 80 and 443 through one public IP address?
+The magic service you need herefor is a reverseproxy: https://en.wikipedia.org/wiki/Reverse_proxy

 In my case for a FreeNas Setup where I have to redirect nextcloud and other services and having only one public IP.
 Create a new jail and set router portforwardings for port 80 and 443 to the new reverseproxy jail.

 ## Install Packages